samkk/sunpump-tron-bot/README.md

 ## ✨ Features

 - 🔔 **Liquidity Monitoring**: Keep a close eye on newly created liquidity pairs on SunSwap and get notified instantly.
+- 🔍 **Real-time Blockchain Scanning**: Advanced monitoring system that scans Tron blocks and listens for contract events to detect new trading pairs the moment they are created.
 - ⚡ **Automated Token Trading**: Execute buy and sell orders seamlessly as soon as liquidity is detected.
 - 📊 **Advanced Analytics**: Analyze token data, including liquidity, price trends, and volume, to make informed decisions.
 - 🧰 **Rug Check**: Automatically perform a rug check on tokens to ensure they are safe to trade before executing any transactions.